apersongithub/Speech-Recognition-Polyfill/README.md

 ![Firefox Extension Users](https://img.shields.io/amo/users/speech-recognition-polyfill?style=for-the-badge&label=USERS)
 ![Firefox Extension Version](https://img.shields.io/amo/v/speech-recognition-polyfill?style=for-the-badge&label=VERSION)

-> A Web Speech API polyfill that swaps `webkitSpeechRecognition` for local Whisper transcription.
+> A Web Speech API polyfill that swaps `webkitSpeechRecognition` for local Whisper and Cloud based AssemblyAI transcription.
 >
-> *All AI Models used are free and don't require any configuration.*
+> *All **local** AI Models used are free and don't require any major configuration.*
 >
 > *Tested with Duolingo and Google Translate.
 May work decently with other sites that utilize the API..*